-- The card holder gets the facility of insurance which can provide protection to the notified crops as they are covered under the Crop Insurance scheme.
-Certain types of crops are covered under the same.
+- The card holder gets the facility of insurance which can provide protection to the crops as they are comes under the Crop Insurance scheme.
+Certain types of crops are there under the same.

-- The rates of interest are comparatively lower when compared to other ifnormal sources of credit.
+- The rates of interest are comparatively lower in the comparison to other regular sources of credit.